Las Positas College: Academics

 Las Positas College enrolls approximately 10,000-day and evening students.
 It offers a two-year curriculum for students seeking career preparation, transfer to a four-year college or university, or personal enrichment.
 LPC offers a guaranteed transfer agreement with all University of California schools except UC Berkeley and UCLA.
 Students who come to the LPC can choose any of 22 occupational associate degrees, 16 transfer associate degrees, and 42 certificate programs.

 Athletics

 The school's Ultimate Frisbee team won the College D-III national championship in 2006.

-In Fall semester 2015, LPC began its first season of intercollegiate Men's and Women's Water Polo.
+In the 2015 Fall semester, LPC began its first season of intercollegiate Men's and Women's Water Polo.